xiaoxianyu-office/mm/skills/mechanics/modifymobscore.md

 ===========================

-Modifies the scoreboard-objective value of the fake casting mob.
+Modifies the scoreboard-objective value of the casting mob.

 A list of possible operations for the action-syntax: